prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-plugin-renderer.md

 * Initialise your plugin renderer before starting to request ads
 * Take advantage of the plugin renderer fields

+ℹ️ Please notice that all implementation on mobile related to the Plugin Renderer should be provided externally, not in the PBM SDK itself.
+For instance, an app owner or third party SDK would implement it and initialise it on their own context.

+___

 #### Create your implementation from the interface PrebidMobilePluginRenderer:

 ```kotlin